ciii1/Asca-language/docs/docs.md

 dword c:int;
 c = $(dword)b;
 ```
-Unlike C, Asca pointers don't have type.
+Because asca pointers are just the same as an int and other values.
 This means you'll need to specify the size
 you wan't to read everytime you access the value of a memory address.
 the syntax of $ operator is:
 ```